arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	The solution contains the following projects:

 	- **MyTodo**.
 A standard cloud service project configured to support a single web role named **MyTodo.WebUx**.
 	- **MyTodo.WebUx**.
-A web role that hosts the myTODO ASP.NET MVC application in Windows Azure.
+A web role that hosts the myTODO ASP.NET MVC application in Microsoft Azure.

 1. Build the solution in order to download and install the NuGet package dependencies.
 To do this, click **Build** | **Build Solution** or press **Ctrl** + **Shift** + **B**.